All Lake Superior School District Preschool options are Parent Aware 4 Star Rated and include

 Income and other factors are considered for eligibility.
 Financial assistance may be a full or partial scholarship.
 Additional paperwork will be needed after scholarships are awarded.
 You will be contacted to complete additional requirements.
 School Readiness, Head Start, Pathway II, and Title One funds are used for these local scholarships.

-To apply for District Scholarships, request a scholarship application when registering for Preschool or download from the link 2018-19 Preschool registration and scholarship forms.
+To apply for District Scholarships, request a scholarship application when registering for Preschool or download from the link 2019-20 Preschool scholarship form.
 Complete the application, enclose income verification and return to a Community Education office or mail to School Readiness 137 Banks Blvd.
 Silver Bay, MN 55614.

 Option 3: Head Start